timchungdmd/reading-notes/class-01.md

 - Dynamically updating website and server side programming

 How can you add JavaScript to an HTML document?
--Internal js can written between script element.
+- Internal js can written between script element.
 External js can be written as a separate file and linked via src attribute in script element.